 A. The participants intend to carry out their cooperation under this Memorandum of Cooperation in accordance with their respective national laws and regulations and within the limits of their respective budgetary appropriations.

-B. The cooperation under this Memorandum of Cooperation should commence upon its signing by the authorized representatives of each of the participants to this Memorandum of Cooperation.
+B. The cooperation under this Memorandum of Cooperation should commence upon its signing by the authorized representatives of each of the participants to this Memorandum of Cooperation and continue for a period of five years from the date of final signature, unless earlier discontinued by one or more participant

 C. The cooperation under this Memorandum of Cooperation ends upon the request of any of the participants to the Memorandum of Cooperation.
 A decision by a participant to end the cooperation should be communicated in writing to each of the other participants.